Health and Travel Alerts Learn More Left arrow

 Vineyard in Central Otago

-Further south from the Marlborough District, Central Otago wineries still produce that famous New Zealand sauvignon blanc—but the region is even better known for producing pinot noir.
+Further south from the Marlborough District, Central Otago wineries still produce that famous New Zealand sauvignon blanc—but the wine region is even better known for producing pinot noir.

 This heavier red wine doesn’t have the same natural connection to New Zealand wineries as the country’s sauvignon blanc, but the terroir of Central Otago produces the right fruit to make excellent pinot.